moosehandlr/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 ##### Write queries for the following:

-1. What's the total revenue for all items?
+1. What's the total revenue for all items? - SELECT sum(revenue) FROM items;
-1. What's the average revenue for all items?
+1. What's the average revenue for all items? - SELECT avg(revenue) FROM items;
-1. What's the minimum revenue for all items?
+1. What's the minimum revenue for all items? - SELECT min(revenue) FROM items;
-1. What's the maximum revenue for all items?
+1. What's the maximum revenue for all items? - SELECT max(revenue) FROM items;
-1. What the count for items with a name?
+1. What the count for items with a name? - SELECT count(name) FROM items;

 Let's create an item that has all NULL values:
 `INSERT into items (name, revenue, course) VALUES (NULL, NULL, NULL);`

 Typically you `count` records in a table by counting on the `id` column, like `SELECT COUNT(id) FROM items;`.
 However, it's not necessary for a table to have an `id` column.
 What else can you pass to `count` and still get `5` as your result?
+    > SELECT count(id) FROM items;
+    > SELECT count(*) FROM items;

 #### Building on Aggregate Functions